vtex/faststore/docs/sfj_secrets_plugin.md

 After modifying the file, you must:
-Encrypt it by running `vtex secrets hide` command, so the secrets are encrypted and the secrets file extension changes from secrets.revealed.json to secrets.hidden.json
+Encrypt it by running `vtex secrets hide` command, so the secrets are encrypted and the secrets file extension changes from `secrets.revealed.json` to `secrets.hidden.json`.
-By doing this, you will be able to commit the changes and push them into your remote repository safely Whenever the file needs to be updated, you may run `vtex secrets reveal`, so the secrets will be decrypted and the file extension will change back again to secrets.revealed.json.
+By doing this, you will be able to commit the changes and push them into your remote repository safely Whenever the file needs to be updated, you may run `vtex secrets reveal`, so the secrets will be decrypted and the file extension will change back again to `secrets.revealed.json`.

 >⚠️ Always hide your secrets after editing them, so they can be kept safe and can be pushed to the remote repository.

->⚠️[blue note] After committing your code changes into the repository, the build pipeline is able to access the secrets.hidden.json file which has the secrets encrypted and decrypt it.
+>⚠️[blue note] After committing your code changes into the repository, the build pipeline is able to access the `secrets.hidden.json` file, which has the encrypted secrets, and decrypts it.
 The secrets will be transformed into environment variables so the build process can correctly happen.